 Secure application architecture basics: separation, configuration, and access

 Software developers today are encouraged to focus on building, and that’s a great thing.
-We’re benefitting from maker culture, an attitude of “always be shipping,” open source collaboration, and a bevy of apps that help us prioritize and execute with maximum efficiency.
-We’re in an environment of constant creation, where both teams and solo entrepreneurs can be maximally productive.
+There’s the benefit of maker culture, an attitude of “always be shipping,” open source collaboration, and a bevy of apps that help you prioritize and execute with maximum efficiency.
+It’s in an environment of constant creation, where both teams and solo entrepreneurs can be maximally productive.

 Sometimes, this breakneck-speed productivity shows its downsides.

-There must be a reason we call it application “architecture.”
+There must be a reason you call it application “architecture.”
 I like to think it’s because the architecture of software is similar in some basic ways to the architecture of a building.
-(Or at least, in my absolute zero building-creation expertise, how I imagine a pretty utilitarian building to be.)
-Here’s how I like to summarize three basic points of building secure application architecture:
+(Or at least, in my absolute zero building-building expertise, how I imagine a building to be built.)
+Here’s how I like to summarize three basic points of secure application architecture:

 - Separated storage